Axient Corporate Overview

 Mr. Cash earned a bachelor’s degree in Management Information Systems from the University of Alabama.

-John Defourneaux is the Chief Technical Officer at Axient.
-Mr. Defourneaux oversees a range of research activities associated with the intelligence, aviation, space, and missile defense communities.
-Mr. Defourneaux led the systems engineering and test support efforts for the PD C-RAM for 16 years.
-Mr. Defourneaux has also been the Principal Engineer supporting the study of advanced BMC4I concepts for SLAMRAAM and System Concepts supporting Maneuver Force Protection BMCI.
-Previously on the PATRIOT Missile Defense System SETAC Team, he supported the design, development test, and evaluation of changes and upgrades to the PATRIOT Air Defense System Radar.
-Mr. Defourneaux holds a BS in Electrical Engineering from the University of New Orleans and a MS in Electrical Engineering from the University of Alabama in Huntsville.
+Mr. John Defourneaux is the Chief Technical Officer at Axient.
+Mr. Defourneaux oversees a range of research activities associated with the intelligence, aviation, space, and the Integrated Air and Missile Defense communities.
+Mr. Defourneaux led the systems engineering, development, and test support efforts for the PD C-RAM for 15 years.
+Mr. Defourneaux has also been the Principal Engineer supporting the study of advanced BMC4I concepts for SLAMRAAM and System Concepts supporting Maneuver Force Protection BMC4I.
+Previously on the PATRIOT Missile Defense System Team, he supported the design, development, test, and evaluation of changes and upgrades to the PATRIOT Air Defense System PAC3 Radar.
+Currently, Mr. Defourneaux serves as the technical advisor to the Director of the Joint Counter-small Unmanned Systems Office (JCO).
+Mr. Defourneaux holds a B.S. in Electrical Engineering from the University of New Orleans and a M.S. in Electrical Engineering from the University of Alabama in Huntsville.

 Deborah “Deb” Dunie is an Independent Board Director, Executive Consultant, and C-Suite executive working with both publicly traded and private companies.
 Deb is a NACD Board Leadership Fellow, recognized for her commitment to the highest standards of boardroom excellence.
 Since 2016, she has served on the faculty of the Director Professionalism Program of the NACD, where she mentors executives and is called upon to speak to boards about strategic growth and C-suite relations.